Table of Contents

 Notre-Dame de Paris is among the most well-known worship spaces in the world.
 Its large volume, in combination with a relatively bare stone construction and marble floor, lead to rather long reverberation times.

-The same day that recordings were made of the concert, the team also made detailed measurements of the cathedral's specific acoustics.
+The evening after a small performance in 2015, the team made detailed measurements of the cathedral's specific acoustics.
 These measurements helped to quantify the acoustic conditions in the cathedral, in 2015.
 As an example, the reverberation time, or the time is takes for a sound to decay by 60 dB (to inaudibility) was found to be as follows:

-The full details of the measurement method, results, and comparisons with measurements made only a few decades earlier have been presented at a scientific conference, and can be consulted in this article : Acoustics of Notre-Dame cathedral de Paris
+The full details of the measurement method, results, and comparisons with measurements made only a few decades earlier have been presented at a scientific conference, and can be consulted in these articles : Acoustics of Notre-Dame cathedral de Paris and An acoustic survey of the Cathédrale Notre-Dame de Paris before and after the fire of 2019.

 Passed on to posterity for the meditation of Thaïs or the letters aria from Werther, the figure of Massenet (1842-1912) remains attached to that of the French opera before Debussy's Pelléas et Mélisande.
 Massenet also cultivated the oratorio, as evidenced by Marie-Madeleine (1873), Eve (1875), La Vierge (1880), and La Terre promise (1900).
 The distance between opera and oratorio, between sacred and profane love, is tenuous at the end of the 19th century, which saw the birth of Franck's Les Beatitudes (1879) and Gounod's La Redemption (1882).
 It is therefore not surprising that Massenet's work was premiered at the Paris Opera on May 22, 1880, during the first of the Historical Concerts of the new director Vaucorbeil, alongside works by Lully, Rameau, Gluck, and Grétry in the first part.